Breast Lift With Implants

 How is a Breast Lift with Implants Performed?

 At Westlake Plastic Surgery, all procedures are performed in our fully certified in-office operating facility and your anesthesia is provided by our experienced Board Certified Anesthesiologist.
-As always, your comfort and safety are our primary goals.
+As always, your comfort and safety are our primary concerns.

 Can I have a breast lift and breast augmentation at the same time?